kootenpv/kootenpv.github.io/aboutme.md

 title: About me
 ---

 My name is Pascal van Kooten.
+To contact me, look at the footer of this website for your preferred method.

 I like the following topics:

 - Blockchain / Eris / Ethereum / Solidity
 - Competitive Intelligence